Summer College for High School Students

 Virtual Summer College students will have exclusive access to virtual live events and activities tailored just for them.
 Participate in virtual quiz bowls, meet program directors and department chairs, enjoy virtual watch parties, and play games virtually with other Summer College students – and collect points to win the FinsUp Challenge!
 Winners earn bonus swag and bragging rights.

 As with any community, good citizenship requires agreement.
-Please see our Expectations and Guidelines for further detail.
+Please see our Expectations and Guidelines for further details.

 What Students are Saying